 Regent Seven Seas Explorer

-courtesy Seven Seas Billed as "the most luxurious ship in the world," this decadent 750-passenger luxury ship was designed with no expense spared.
+Billed as “the most luxurious ship in the world,” this decadent 750-passenger luxury ship was designed with no expense spared.
 Restaurants include Pacific Rim, a Pan Asian spot with a spectacular Tibetan prayer wheel at its entrance, as well as Chartreuse, a Modern French restaurant with a bistro-style menu.
 Since the line is all-inclusive, everything from wine with dinner to cocktails at night, airfare (including business class on international flights) pre-cruise hotel stays, transfers, WiFi, and shore excursions are wrapped into the rate.
-Best of all, you don't have to plan for much in advance before your vacation when the line is handling everything for you.
+Best of all, you don’t have to plan for much in advance before your vacation when the line is handling everything for you.